Trade directory · San Jose metro · California

 Inspection Schedule

-Rough electrical inspection before covering wiring, final inspection before energizing.
-Some work requires additional inspections.
-Schedule 24-48 hours in advance through San Jose Building Department.
+Rough electrical inspection before covering wiring, final inspection after completion.
+Some projects require additional inspections for panels or service changes.
+Must schedule 24-48 hours in advance.

 §4